-Poor habitat conditions or improper heat and moisture levels are the most common reasons for the development of this disease.
+Poor habitat conditions or improper heat and moisture levels are the most common reasons for developing this disease.

 Beardies also get water in their lungs during bathing if the water level is too high.

-It is a good idea to keep water levels below their vents to prevent them from breathing in the water and aspirating.
+It is good to keep water levels below their vents to prevent them from breathing in the water and aspirating.